DevExpress-Examples/devextreme-components-with-resize-observer/README.md

 ## Implementation details

 Implement an `ObserverHelper` helper class.
-This class creates a single ResizeObserver instance and ccontains the following `API`:
+This class creates a single ResizeObserver instance and contains the following `API`:

-- The `subscribe` method allows you to track changes in a parent container for a required component.
+* The `subscribe` method allows you to track changes in a parent container for the required component.
 It accepts the following parameters:
-    - `component` - a widget instance
+   * `component` - a widget instance.
-    - `element` - a DOM node (HTML element) which state you wish to track
+   * `element` - the DOM node (HTML element) whose state you wish to track.
-    - `resizeAction` - a callback that needs to be called
+   * `resizeAction` - the callback that needs to be called.
-    - `delta` - specify this parameter to avoid changing a component if size changes are small
+   * `delta` - specify this parameter to avoid changing a component if size changes are small.
-    - `delay` - specify this parameter to re-render a component with a delay (e.g. after animation is finished)
+   * `delay` - specify this parameter to re-render a component with a delay (e.g., after animation is finished).

-- The `disconnect` method clears all active subscriptions and removes a `ResizeObserver` instance.
+* The `disconnect` method clears all active subscriptions and removes a `ResizeObserver` instance.

-The `resizeCallback` function in the helper class is called every time a container size is changed.
+The `resizeCallback` function in the helper class is called every time the container size is changed.
 In this example, we also demonstrated how to reduce the number of calls using the `delay` and `delta` parameters.

 ## Files to Look At